aws-samples/eks-workshop/content/advanced/430_emr_on_eks/fargate.md

 ### Submit job to AWS Fargate

-Before we schedule an EMR job running in a serverless environment, a Fargate profile is needed on the EKS cluster, that specifies which of your Spark pods should use Fargate when they are launched.

-Running applications on Fargate, makes it easy for you to focus on deliverying business values, as it removes the need to provision, configure autoscaling, and manage the server.
+Running applications on the serverless compute engine AWS Fargate, makes it easy for you to focus on deliverying business values, as it removes the need to provision, configure autoscaling, and manage the server.

+Before we schedule a serverless EMR job on Amazon EKS, a Fargate profile is needed, that specifies which of your Spark pods should use Fargate when they are launched.
 For more information, see [AWS Fargate profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html) and our previous lab [Creating a Fargate Profile](beginner/180_fargate/creating-profile/).

+#### Create Fargate Profile
-Firstly, create your Fargate profile with the following eksctl command:
+Add your Fargate profile to EKS with the following command:

 ```sh
 eksctl create fargateprofile --cluster eksworkshop-eksctl --name emr --namespace spark --labels type=notebook

 ```

-The sample job was built in a [Jupyter notebook](https://github.com/aws-samples/sql-based-etl-on-amazon-eks/blob/main/emr-on-eks/green_taxi_load.ipynb), so you use the '`notebook`' job type to tag the Spark pods.
-Ensure they are hosted by the serverless compute engine AWS Fargate only.
+Jupyter Notebook is a popular tool to develop Spark applications.
+Its interactive web interface makes it easy to test and visualize Spark jobs.
+In this lab, we will submit [a sample notebook job](https://github.com/aws-samples/sql-based-etl-on-amazon-eks/blob/main/emr-on-eks/green_taxi_load.ipynb).
+To ensure it is running by Fargate not by EKS managed nodegroup with EC2, tag the Spark pods with the same label name as in your Fargate profile.
 The configuration looks like this:

 ```yaml
 --conf spark.kubernetes.driver.label.type=notebook
 --conf spark.kubernetes.executor.label.type=notebook
 ```

+#### Submit Job

 Get your existing resources from EMR: